arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 sudo halt
 ```

+The `sudo halt` command stops all Linux processes and brings the system to a safe halted state.
+The board remains powered on, but Linux stops running, the screen goes black, the green LED turns off, and the system becomes unresponsive to network connections.

+It is different from a complete power-off but represents a safe state in which all files are properly closed and the filesystem is protected.

 #### Recommended Shutdown Method

-The `halt` command is the recommended approach for safely shutting down your UNO Q. It stops all system processes, brings Linux to a safe state, and keeps the board powered off, preventing an automatic restart.
+The `halt` command is the recommended approach for safely shutting down your UNO Q. It stops all system processes, brings Linux to a safe state, and in most cases with current firmware, keeps the board powered off without triggering an automatic restart.

 To shut down your UNO Q properly, run: